mikko-apo/jvm21-demo/ParallelMapAlternatives.md

 * Other approaches suffer from various things that cause overhead: unnecessary list creation, thread and thread pool overhead and coroutine overhead
 * parallelStream() is probably able to improve performance because it streams items and does not create big temporary lists.
-Also, it's able to reuse its thread pool when other approaches recreate pools.
+Also, it's able to reuse the common ForkJoin pool when most other approaches recreate their pools.

 ### Round 2 - Slow tests